 Chocolate Argus / Brown Argus / Brown Pansy / Chocolate Soldier Junonia hedonia

 We see this lovely butterfly on most of our Wild Top End trips, sometimes every day, at Ubirr in Kakadu, at Bird Billabong in Mary River National Park, at Pt Stuart, around Djukbinj & Leaning Tree Lagoon, and on our Maximum Wildlife extended trip at Nitmiluk National Park.

 Their caterpillars feed on Hygrophila angustifolia – an aquatic plant that grows in billabongs, floodplains and creek banks and a few similar introduced plants.

 This butterfly is a beauty – large (wingspan 65-67mm), bright and showy – they have a helpful habit of resting with their wings outspread.

 The larval food plant of the Orange Lacewing butterfly is named after it – the Lacewing Vine Adenia heterophylla.
 As is often the case, where you find the butterfly you find the larval food plant – the photo above shows the butterfly in a Lacewing Vine.
 The vine is a member of the passionfruit family, and though the flowers are small, the fruit is large, red and showy.
 It grows in monsoon rainforests.

 We see the Lesser Wanderer a lot.
 They are large (wingspan 60mm) and showy and fly slowly close to the ground, giving ample opportunity for photographs.

-We’ve seen this butterfly in Kakadu, at Fogg Dam, and at Bird Billabong in Mary River National Park.
+We’ve seen this butterfly in Kakadu (the carpark at Burrunguy (Nourlangie Rock) seems to be a reliable spot), at Fogg Dam, and at Bird Billabong in Mary River National Park.